Silverr12/DMA-CFW-Guide/README.md

 - It is assumed that the user following the guide has a basic understanding of custom firmware and so on...

 - If you don't understand a single part of this guide, this guide is not for you as you will most likely brick your card.
-Buy a paid cfw and hope for the best it is a 1:1
+Buy a paid cfw and hope for the best it is a 1:1 and at the very least make sure they have TLP emulation.

 ### 📑 CONTENTS